 To give the coffee table some interest I decided to try my hand at some tapered, angled legs.
 They add so much style to such a simple table.

 If you think the tapered and angled legs will be hard, don’t worry!
 I made the build as easy as possible.
-Working with standard lumber sizes and the tapered leg jig I made for the nightstands I built last month, this was a simple build with a few new challenges.

 This is a great build to get you use hooked on using jigs.
 They make repetitive cuts easy.